bernep/Advanced-Computer-Systems/Project 4/README.md

 Arguments:<br>
 `<input_file>`: The name of your input file, e.g. `col.txt`<br>
 `<num_threads>`: The number of worker threads you would like to run for encoding.<br>
-`<query_print_enable>`: Set this to '1' if you would like to enable index printing of your lookup strings.<br>
+`<query_print_enable>`: Set this to '1' if you would like to enable index printing of your lookup strings, or `0` otherwise. <br>
 &emsp;`-fo` Note: `query_print_enable` should be disabled when doing performance comparisons since it significantly
                   affects the program execution time.<br>

-Here is an example execute command:
+Here is an example execution command:
 ```
 ./proj4.out col.txt 5 1
 ```